REV04/Emotion_Computer_Vision/README.md

 ## Project Description

-The dataset used for creating this model is sourced from Kaggle (https://www.kaggle.com/datasets/ananthu017/emotion-detection-fer).
+The dataset used for creating this model is sourced from Kaggle.
 This dataset contains images categorized into seven emotions: angry, disgusted, fearful, happy, neutral, sad, and surprised.
 The model built using this dataset achieved the following results:

 - Accuracy before using transfer learning: 0.4224
 - Accuracy after using transfer learning with DenseNet: 0.5861